jxmot/github_repo-sftp-server_update/README.md

 ## Best Practices

 * When creating a new repository that this application will use when updating a server:
-  * Immediately after creation tag the repository with 0.0.0 (*numeric only revision numbers are recommended*)
+  * Immediately after creation tag the repository with 0.0.0 (*numeric only revision numbers are recommended, this is due to how GitHub sorts tags*)
-    * If the 0.0.0 tag is created sometime *after* the repository and other tags have been created and other tags then it *should be* OK.
+    * If the 0.0.0 tag is created sometime *after* repository creation, and other tags have been created then it *should be* OK.
 The application will *sort* the tags prior to using them.
-  * Try to be consistent in how you advance the version number.
+  * Try to be consistent with how you advance the version number.
 * Prior to updating files on the server:
-  * Have properly at least two tagged releases.
+  * Have at least two tagged releases.
-  * All changed files have been committed and pushed to the repository.
+  * All locally changed repository files have been committed and pushed to the repository.
   * TBD

 ## Server and Client